orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2024.1.3.md

 For more, see the [blog post](https://www.orbeon.com/2025/09/tab-duplication-detection).

-### Improved landing page configuration
+### Improved Landing page configuration

-You can now specify custom cards on the landing page for:
+You can now specify custom cards on the Landing page for:

 * published form definitions in a particular app
 * form data for a particular form

 This including specifying titles, descriptions, and icons for those cards.

-In addition, if the configuration is blank, the landing page is entirely disabled.
+In addition, if the configuration is blank, the Landing page is entirely disabled.

 For more, see the [documentation](../form-runner/feature/landing-page.md#configuration-properties).